engineyard/ey-cloud-recipes/cookbooks/riak/README.md

 * This Github repository.
 * This Cookbook provides a technology that is not listed in the Engine Yard [Technology Stack][2]

 * Additionally because of that there is *NO SUPPORT* for this recipe by EngineYard at this time.
-If you have any problems with this reciple please open an issue, add a comment.
+If you have any problems with this recipe please open an issue, add a comment.
 If you open a ticket regarding this cookbook you will be directed to this Github repository to open an issue.

 [1]: http://wiki.basho.com/display/RIAK/Riak